BujjuIsABee/shimelinux/README.md

 When you open ShimeLinux, a Shimeji will appear.
 You can right-click on a Shimeji to open a menu with options for that Shimeji, or right-click on the system tray icon for general options.
 To close the program, open one of these menus and select "Dismiss All."

-To add more Shimeji, click the system tray icon and select "Choose Shimeji...."
-Then, click the "More..." button to open the `img` folder.
+To add more Shimeji, click on the system tray icon and select "Choose Shimeji...."
+Then, click on the "More..." button to open the `img` folder.
 Once you've added Shimeji to this folder, you can reopen the Shimeji chooser and select the Shimeji you want to use.

 > [!WARNING]
 > Make sure not to select too many Shimeji at once, as ShimeLinux can use a lot of your computer's memory.
 You can disable Shimeji in the Shimeji chooser or move some that are not in use to the `img/unused` folder.